 General Medicine, 1985

 Assistant in Clinical Chemistry, 1973

-Steven has more than 22 years experience as a medical consultant for the firm.
+Steven has more than 22 years of experience as a medical consultant for the Firm.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).